 The new SAP solution as S/4 Hana will mainly be based on Fiori tiles, and technical authorization, while other SAP cloud applications will be more permission or action based as SuccessFactors or SAC (SAP Analytical Cloud).

-The previous version of SAP was ERP ECC, SRM, CRM, SCM, MDG all there on way of building their access rights based on Business Partners, Portal access rights, or very specific restrictions.
+The previous version of SAP was ERP ECC (with SRM, CRM, SCM, and MDG) all there own way of building their access rights based on Business Partn,ers, Portal access rights, or very specific restrictions.

 The role is a set of authorizations.
 The role will therefore be assigned to a user who will receive certain authorizations corresponding to this one.
 Most of the time, the role will have the same name as the business user (“GL Manager”, ” Supplier Accountant”, “Procurement Agent, …

-What Does the Implementation of a SoD Consist of?
+What Does the Implementation of an SoD Consist of?